- Set up a notification

 Notifications offer a way to send reminders, alerts, or the latest data using a dashboard, report, or other view, based on a schedule or under certain conditions.
 The related view is exported and attached as an image, PDF, Excel, or another format.

 For example, you can set up a notification that emails your dashboard to your group once a week, or when the latest hourly data indicates a problem.
 You can also be notified of events such as when someone replies to your note.

 2. Set up a notification

-To create a notification for yourself or others, click Notification in the toolbar of any dashboard, report, scorecard, or small multiple, then choose the type of notification you want to create.
+To create a notification for yourself or others, click Notification in the toolbar when you have any type of view open, then choose the type of notification you want to create.

 You can also right-click (or long-tap) an empty part of the page and choose Notification from the context menu.

 A scheduled notification occurs on a periodic schedule which you define by selecting recurrence and other scheduling options.

 Enter a Name, then click Define schedule to configure the scheduling options.
 If you don't want to wait for the first scheduled event for the first notification, select the Run Immediately option.